syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if any argument is non-numeric.
+&#35;VALUE! - occurs if any argument is non-numeric.

-#NUM! - occurs if x ≤ 0 or if stdev ≤ 0.
+&#35;NUM! - occurs if x ≤ 0 or if stdev ≤ 0.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img68.png)

+_LOGNORM.DIST_

 ### LOGNORM.INV